Rules governing the use of Clark Memorial Range.

 - Hunting or harrassing wildlife on the range property.

-- Shooting before or after sunset.
+- Shooting is prohibited before sunrise and after sunset

 - Membership cards must be in your possesion and shown upon request.